 (and what you should know about pillar page design)

-This article is a summary of the presentation talk by Clwyd Probert from Whitehat at the HubSpot User Group Meeting in June 2018.
+This article is a summary of the presentation talk by Clwyd Probert from Whitehat at the HubSpot User Group Meeting.
 The full transcript of the talk and the video presentation can be seen by following this link.

 Note: Use this link to download this guide as an eBook to keep and reference.